JellalYu/EMR-machine-learning-with-R-spark/README.md

 #### Prepare training and testing data

-Transform our data set, and then partition into 'training' and 'test'.
+Transform our dataset, and then partition into 'training' and 'test'.

 	Wine_partitions <- Wine_tbl %>%
 	  sdf_partition(training = 0.7, test = 0.3, seed = 10997)